The average salary for a Sports Reporter is $38,170.

 A sports reporter covers one or more sports for a media outlet or other publication.
 They generally attend sporting events and gather information about the game, statistics, players and other pertinent areas that would be relevant to report to sports fans; they then compile that information and present it to their audience in a print, online, audio and/or video format.
 It is important for sports reporters to ensure that the information they collect is accurate and interesting to their intended a…Read more

 Sports Reporter Tasks

-Become embedded in the sports community to identify and report on sports teams, topics, and players.
+- Become embedded in the sports community to identify and report on sports teams, topics, and players.

-Lay out pages and publish stories to the web.
+- Lay out pages and publish stories to the web.

 - Take photographs, make videos, and create visualizations to accompany text.

 - Build a strong following on social media, following stories and breaking news.

 The top respondents for the job title Sports Reporter are from the companies Nexstar Broadcasting Group, Inc., Sinclair Broadcast Group, Inc and Sinclair Broadcast Group, Inc. Reported salaries are highest at Sinclair Broadcast Group, Inc where the average pay is $40,000.
 Nexstar Broadcasting Group, Inc. pays the lowest at around $22,002.

 Explore the most common career paths for Sports Reporter.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 to research other job paths.